canToo-dev/soget_technical_test/README.md

 ## 3 : Detail a TODO

 ### Description :
-As a user I would like to display one of my todo in a separate or dedicated view.
-This todo will contain its title and a description (which is a new information not shown in the previous view). ✅
+As a user I would like to display one of my todo in a separate or dedicated view.✅ This todo will contain its title and a description (which is a new information not shown in the previous view). ✅
 ### Acceptance criterias :
 - We can click on a todo (by any way) to access the details view of the todo ✅